uglycustard/buildergenerator/README.md

   - with method that adds an Address to addresses collection property -> withAddress(Address address)
 - Chains builders together for building complex types e.g.:
   - withCustomer(CustomerBuilder customer)
-- Handles Java collections in a consistent way which add to the underlying collection
+- Handles Java collections in a consistent way which add to the underlying collection (see below)
 - Handles initialisation of null collections directly in the generated builder
 - Handles arrays and all other Java types, primitives and enums
 - Handles inherited properties in a class hierarchy